FlavScents AInsights Entry for Agarwood Oil (Aetoxylon sympetalum) (CAS: 1333524-00-7)

 3. Natural Occurrence & Formation

 Agarwood oil is naturally sourced from the heartwood of Aetoxylon sympetalum trees, which are native to Southeast Asia.
-The formation of agarwood occurs when the tree becomes infected with a specific type of mold, leading to the production of a dark, resinous heartwood.
-This process can take several years and is influenced by environmental factors.
-Agarwood oil is considered a natural fragrance and flavor material due to its direct extraction from plant sources without synthetic modification.
+The formation of agarwood occurs when the tree becomes infected with a specific type of mold, leading to the production of a dark, aromatic resin.
+This resin is then distilled to produce the oil.
+The natural occurrence of agarwood and its resinous formation are critical to its designation as a "natural fragrance" material.
+The process is complex and influenced by environmental factors, making each batch of oil unique.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs